anibalcoral/OpenShift-Virtualization-GitOps/WORKSHOP_GUIDE.md

 # Workshop Guide: OpenShift GitOps with OpenShift Virtualization

-## Overview
+## Over   This step ensures your configuration files use the correct cluster domain.
+The script automatically detects your cluster's domain and updates all necessary files.

-This workshop demonstrates how to implement GitOps principles for managing Virtual Machines (VMs) in OpenShift Virtualization using OpenShift GitOps (ArgoCD).
+2. **Install OpenShift GitOps Operator and create complete configuration:**is workshop demonstrates how to implement GitOps principles for managing Virtual Machines (VMs) in OpenShift Virtualization using OpenShift GitOps (ArgoCD).

 ## Architecture